Posted on May 14, 2019

 MHP’s three Green and Healthy Housing Programs are:

 - Green Building Certification Financing (GBC) – Designed for new and existing multifamily projects, GBC offers reduced interest rates, reimbursement for commissioning costs up to $15,000, and free energy performance benchmarking services for the first two years after the closing of the loan.
 See term sheet for more details.
+(Note: MHP incentives for pursuing Passive House certification line up nicely with new Passive House incentives offered by MassSave).

 - Green Retrofit Financing (GRF) – GRF offers increased loan proceeds, free energy audits, reduced interest rates, and free benchmarking services for the refinance and rehabilitation of multifamily projects that invest in property improvements that reduce energy and water consumption by a combined 30 percent.
 See term sheet for more details.